GSS-Cogs/triple-pattern-fragment-server/README.md

 The makefile will do all the actual work, just be aware of whats its doing.

-Note: this is first pass and not productionised in any sense (it won't be fast, don't just dump 40 datasets in).
+Note: this conversion is not productionised in any sense (it won't be fast, don't just dump 40 datasets in).

 ### Setup

-After you clone, run ``pipenv install` after you cd into your local copy of this repo.
+After you clone, run `pipenv install` after you cd into your local copy of this repo.

 The rest is **all related to deploying the fragment server to google cloud**.
 If you're just running one locally for development purposes (or playing) you can ignore this section **but** you'll still to export something (anything) in place of `GOOGLE_PROJECT_ID` as its used to make the container name.